sachniv1023/final_project/README.md

 Techniques Used for overall analysis :

-- LOad and review data in pandas  using pd.read_csv()
-- Inspecting the dataframe by using describe(),checking dataframe's shape, separating out categorical and  continous variables,visualizng the target variable
+LOad and review data in pandas  using pd.read_csv()Inspecting the dataframe by using describe(),checking dataframe's shape, separating out categorical and  continous variables,visualizng the target variable

-- Performing Exploratory Data Analysis before diving into model creation.
+Performing Exploratory Data Analysis before diving into model creation.

 1) Performed univariate analysis of continous  and categorical variables.Created a function that returned histograms and box plots for visualizing the data.
 2) Perfomed bivariate analysis of continous and categorical variables
 3) Checked correalations between variables using heatmap.

-- Performed Pre-processing/Data manipulations:
+Performed Pre-processing/Data manipulations:

 1) Checked Duplicate values,NaN values
 2) Dropped columns that were not relevant for our analysis like Zipcode etc
 3) Used ID variable as index of Dataframe
 4) Checked and removed Outliers using IQR method.Outliers were  present for Mortgage,Income, CCAvg.

-- Performed Feature Engineering :
+Performed Feature Engineering :

 1) Created Bank_services variable by combining Online and credit card variable.
 2) Multicollinearity Check using VIF (variance_inflation_factor)
         - Dropped variables that were highly correlated with each other.
 3) Performed feature selection using RFE(Recursive Feature Elimination technique)
 4) Decided on our Evaluation Metric(Recall)

--Performed Data modelling for different classification models(Logistic, K-NN ,Decision Tree, Random Forest,Xgboost) to predict the likelihood of a liability customer in buying personal loans
+Performed Data modelling for different classification models(Logistic, K-NN ,Decision Tree, Random Forest,Xgboost) to predict the likelihood of a liability customer in buying personal loans

 1) Defined X(independent) and y(dependent) variables
 2) Split X and y using Train test split 70%train and 30% test.
 3) As our target variable was highly imbalanced.
 We balanced it using RandomOversampling technique.